 Making money from our photography allows us to continue with our passion, extend our gear and ensure we keep pushing for excellence.

-Our article here looks at a few places where you can make money by selling your photographs.
+Our article here looks at a few places where you can sell photos online.

 We will be looking at both stock and non-stock photography websites.

 Stock Photography Websites

 Stock photography sites are great in two ways.
 They sell your work for you.

 You upload the image and sit back while it (hopefully) works.

 As well as helping you sell photos online, they provide information on current trends.
 This means they give you ideas and hints on what images have a higher chance of making you money.